Here is a list with different choline forms in common foods:

 Some foods high in free choline: chili, curry, coffee powder, basil (dried)

 I notice that at times I have an increased appetite for choline-rich foods.
 I also think choline has some very important metabolic functions in methylation and as the neurotransmitter acetylcholine.
-I don’t always tolerate choline hydrogentartrate supplements well, and am unsure wether it is better to supplement choline directly or to improve the synthesis in the body by increasing methylation (-> info: choline metabolism).
+I don’t always tolerate choline hydrogentartrate supplements well, and am unsure whether it is better to supplement choline directly or to improve the synthesis in the body by increasing methylation (-> info: choline metabolism).